For I was hungry and you gave me food, I was thirsty and you gave me drink. I was a stranger and you welcomed me. - Matthew 25:35

 When the crops are sold, the Canadian International Development Agency (CIDA) matches the grain sales revenue on a four-to-one ratio to reach the final donation amount.
 That money is distributed to the intended recipients through the Canadian Food Grains Bank and World Relief Canada.

 Previous to 2011, money from the Kernels project was used to provide implements and other needed supplies to farmers in South Sudan and Liberia.
-Ray "The Grain Guy" Baloun leads the Kernels initiative - see his video interview on 100 Huntley Street above.
+Ray "The Grain Guy" Baloun leads the Kernels initiative.

 A gift to Kernels for Hope makes a great gift for someone else!